oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 PSI4 is an open-source suite of ab initio quantum chemistry programs designed for efficient, high-accuracy simulations of a variety of molecular properties.
 We can routinely perform computations with more than 2500 basis functions running serially or in parallel.

-**URL**
+**More Information**

 http://www.psicode.org/